BjoernRave/i18n-magic/README.md

    }
    ```

-When using object patterns, translation keys found in files matching that pattern will be associated with the specified namespaces.
-This enables automatic creation of namespace-specific translation bundles.
+When using object patterns, translation keys found in files matching that pattern will be automatically saved to the specified namespaces.
+This enables automatic creation of namespace-specific translation files based on where the keys are used in your codebase.

 ### 4. Start using i18n Magic